lidofinance/docs/docs/multisigs/lido-contributors-group.md

 **Address:** [`0x17F6b2C738a63a8D3A113a228cfd0b373244633D`](https://app.safe.global/settings/setup?safe=eth:0x17F6b2C738a63a8D3A113a228cfd0b373244633D)

-**Purpose of the multisig:** The multisig is used for signing off by Pool Maintenance Labs Ltd. It receives grants from Lido DAO and allocates them in accordance with its own budget.
-It is able to create Easy Track motions for requesting grants from the DAO Treasury in DAI tokens.
+**Purpose of the multisig:**
+The multisig is used for signing off by Pool Maintenance Labs Ltd.
+It receives grants from Lido DAO and allocates them according to its budget.
+It can create Easy Track motions to request grants from the DAO Treasury in stablecoins (listed in the AllowedTokensRegistry, use [getAllowedTokens](https://etherscan.io/address/0x4ac40c34f8992bb1e5e856a448792158022551ca#readContract#F6) to see the list) and stETH.

 **Quorum:** 4/7